Creating a commercial roofing company logo should be part of a more comprehensive marketing strategy for commercial roofers.

 What to Avoid When Creating a Commercial Roofing Logo

-Just like most people can spot a high-quality logo, many can identify a bad one.
-But, unfortunately, these logotypes also share common traits.
+Like most potential customers can spot a high-quality commercial roofing logo, many can identify a bad one.
+Unfortunately, these logotypes also share common traits.

 Gaudy Colors